· Order in Council / Bitumen Royalty-in-kind Regulation · in-force

 What changed

-- Grants the APMC authority to direct suppliers to accept and store crude oil in their storage facility.
+- The APMC is granted new authority to direct suppliers to transmit crude oil via pipeline to Commission-designated facilities or points, and to accept and store crude oil in their storage facilities.

 Why it matters

-- Expands the operational authority of the Alberta Petroleum Marketing Commission over crude oil logistics within the province.
+- Expands the operational authority of the Alberta Petroleum Marketing Commission over crude oil logistics within the province, including the power to issue binding directives for transmission and storage.

 Other governance concerns